jackbergus/jackbergus.github.io/_posts/2016-12-01-labsession.md

 ## JDBC

 Each DB framework uses JDBC as a common interface for accessing to the relational database.
-This means that you must add the MySQL driver for the database:
+This means that you must add the MySQL driver for the database within your `pom.xml` file, alongside with the `jdbc` driver.

+    {% highlight xml %}
     <dependency>
         <groupId>org.clojure</groupId>
         <artifactId>java.jdbc</artifactId>